sosboy888/about-me/README.md

 - 📫 How to reach me: **swastiksharma88@gmail.com**

-- ⚡ Fun fact **I have been programming and building robots since I was 11 years old!**
+- ⚡ Fun fact! **I have been programming and building robots since I was 11 years old!**

 <h3 align="left">Languages and Tools:</h3>